lupyuen/lupyuen.github.io/src/pinedio.md

 __A Solar Panel!__

-(Yeah Singapore is sunny...
+(Yeah Singapore is super sunny...
 Is this mockery? 🤔)

 But a Solar Panel with a __JTAG Cable__?
 That's highly unusual.